PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 ```
 python3 tools/infer/predict_rec.py --image_dir="./doc/imgs_words_en/word_336.png" --rec_model_dir="./inference/starnet/" --rec_image_shape="3, 32, 100" --rec_char_type="en"
 ```

+### 3. ATTENTION-BASED TEXT RECOGNITION MODEL INFERENCE
 ![](../imgs_words_en/word_336.png)

 After executing the command, the recognition result of the above image is as follows:

 Predicts of ./doc/imgs_words_en/word_336.png:['super', 0.9999555]

-**Note**：Since the above model refers to [DTRB](https://arxiv.org/abs/1904.01906) text recognition training and evaluation process, it is different from the training of ultra-lightweight Chinese recognition model in two aspects:
+**Note**：Since the above model refers to [DTRB](https://arxiv.org/abs/1904.01906) text recognition training and evaluation process, it is different from the training of lightweight Chinese recognition model in two aspects:

 - The image resolution used in training is different: the image resolution used in training the above model is [3，32，100], while during our Chinese model training, in order to ensure the recognition effect of long text, the image resolution used in training is [3, 32, 320].
 The default shape parameter of the inference stage is the image resolution used in training phase, that is [3, 32, 320].
 Therefore, when running inference of the above English model here, you need to set the shape of the recognition image through the parameter `rec_image_shape`.